Learn About The Science Behind the BBDRisk Dx® Test

 Silbiotech, Inc. expanded upon the published information with SBIR grant funds from the National Science Foundation (NSF, grant number IIP-1314287) and the NCI, NIH (CA173919 and CA206774) to develop the BBDRisk Dx® test including validation of novel biomarkers and design of a proprietary algorithm for risk stratification (Cancer Prevention Research 2019, PMID: 31239263).

 The Science Behind the BBDRisk Dx® Test Includes Validation

 The BBDRisk Dx® test was developed and validated using a total of 550 samples from several prominent institutions (UCLA Medical School, California, Leeds Hospital, UK, Howard University Medical School, Washington, D.C. and Hartford Hospital, Connecticut).
 Of the 550 samples, 250 were from patients who subsequently developed cancer after a minimum of 1 year and a maximum of 13 years (cancer developed group).
 The other 300 samples were from patients who had no prior breast cancer and did not develop cancer for a minimum of 5 years and a maximum of 19 years (cancer-free group).
-Based on our results on 550 samples used gave a power of more than 99% and a significance level of 0.0001.
+The sample size of 550 used for test validation gives a power of more than 99% and a significance level of 0.0001.

 - all age groups

 - the biopsied breast or the opposite breast

 - premenopausal and postmenopausal patients